Gaussian Splatting in Style: Gaussian Splatting in Style

+\textbf{Training Regime} We build on top of vanilla 3DGS\cite{kerbl3Dgaussians}.
+During the training process, we learn the scene in conjunction with the 3D Color module.
+To this end, we first start by learning the scene without the color module and train on unstyled training views.
+The motivation for this "warm-up" phase arises to encourage the network to learn the original geometry, and therefore have an inherent notion of being consistent.\\

 \textbf{Loss function} As shown in \Cref{fig:pipeline}, we apply the loss functions on the views generated by the 3D color module.
-Our loss term is composed as a weighted sum of two terms, the \textbf{ guide loss} $\mathcal{L}_{g}$ and the \textbf{content loss} $\mathcal{L}_{c}$, elaborated as follows:
+Our loss term is therefore made up of the \textbf{ guide loss} $\mathcal{L}_{g}$ and is elaborated as